Data Processing Bounds for Scalar Lossy Source Codes with Side Information at the Decoder: Applications

 where $M_{y,z}=l\cdot[\vec{p}_z\cdot \vec{p}_{y}]$.
 It is easy to see that $\sum_{z} M_{y,z}= l$.
 For $1 < \alpha < 2$, the function $M_{y,z}^{2-\alpha}$ is concave in $M_z$.
 Thus, the supremum is achieved by setting $M_{y,z}=l/M$, $\forall \{y,z\}$:

 If $M$ divides $l$, equal $M_{y,z}$'s can be obtained by the following feasible encoder:

 Therefore, in this case, the optimization is exact.
 For $\alpha>2$, $C^Q$ is infinite, because we can always set some $M_{y,z}$ to $0$ by an appropriate choice of the encoder.
 Thus, this range of $\alpha$ does not lead to a useful bound.
+The lower bounds on the distortion are obtained by combining (\ref{RDF}) and (\ref{CQEXAMPLE2}).
 An example for specific values of $K$ and $l$ is presented in Fig. \ref{figb2}.
 The lower bound on the distortion, which coincides with the bound obtained from (\ref{holder1b}) (the upper bound on $C^Q$ is tight for this channel), is compared with the bound obtained from the classical DPT (\ref{wzlbtheo22}) and the bound obtained by the classical inequality $R_{WZ}(D)\leq \log M$.
 Eq. (\ref{RDB2}) was optimized over $\alpha$, for each $M\leq {K}$, so as to get the best lower bound on the distortion.
 We see that in this case, the generalized DPT leads to bounds that are better than the trivial bound, whereas the classical DPT does not lead to a useful bound.
 We also present the exact distortion of the encoder defined in (\ref{encdef}), which is, of course, an upper bound on the distortion.
 Thus, the distortion of the optimal encoder must be in the range between this upper bound and our highest lower bound.
-For $M=l$, zero distortion can indeed be achieved using the encoder defined in (\ref{encdef}), thus our lower bound at this point is tight.